NOAA-ORR-ERD/WebGnomeClient/doc/fate_exercises/full_run_through.rst

 Incident
 ========

-You need something to model in order to try it out :-)

-Using a simple example to start:
+We use a simple example to start:

  * A leak developed in an offshore platform off the coast of Louisiana.